A Complete 3-Day Osaka Itinerary

 Where to Stay for Your 3-Day Osaka Itinerary

-Unique: Kaneyoshi Ryokan
+Kaneyoshi Ryokan

 Our room at Kaneyoshi Ryokan was perfect for our first experience in a budget-friendly Japanese ryokan.
 The room itself had tatami mats and traditional futons to sleep on.
 Our room also had a traditional table, TV, air conditioning, and a sitting room.
-The sitting room has two western-style chairs, a small table, a mini-fridge, and a fantastic view of the canal.
+The sitting room has two Western-style chairs, a small table, a mini-fridge, and a fantastic view of the canal.
 While Kaneyoshi Ryokan has smaller rooms with shared bathrooms, our room had an attached private bath with a shower/tub combo.

 There are a few things to know about the Kaneyoshi Ryokan before your stay: